 We study fundamental brain processes including motor learning, short-term memory and the generation of spontaneous behavior.
-We develop experimental techniques required to answer the questions we ask, and design algorithms for analyzing the large datasets produced by our experiments.
-We collaborate heavily with other groups.
+We develop new experimental techniques to help answer biological questions, and design algorithms for analyzing the large datasets produced by our experiments.
+We like collaborating with other groups.
 Below are some examples of past and ongoing projects.

 Motor learning through neuromodulation